DNA64/SuperHakchi/README.md

 ![alt txt](https://github.com/DNA64/SuperHakchi/blob/master/hakchi2_python_02.png "Example 2")

-Scroll to the end of the value, add a semi-colon, and then add the location of python.exe.
+Scroll to the end of the value, add a semi-colon, and then add the path of the folder containing python.exe.
+On newer versions of Windows, editing PATH will show a list.
+Just add said path as an entry at the end.

 (If you do not know where your python.exe is, you can search for it.
 Instructions below)